kliver98/Deezer_playlist_player_and_finder/README.md

 # Deezer API Implementation in Android Studio
-Aplicación móvil para android que permite buscar playlist y canciones por el api de Deezer.
-Hecha para electiva profesional de carrera Ingeniría de sistemas, universidad ICESI.
+This application its functional and was mainly to practice the implementation of the API that deezer gives

-Por Kliver Daniel Girón Castro
+By Kliver Daniel Girón Castro